ashish-tandon/AgileTaskManager/README.md

 # Agile Task Management Project

-This is a simple task management application implemented using HTML, CSS, and JavaScript.
+This is a task management application implemented using HTML, CSS, and JavaScript.
 The project follows agile principles to enhance collaboration, flexibility, and responsiveness in the development process.

 ## Project Structure